-The 50 best TV shows to watch on HBO Max right now: 'Sex and the City,' 'The Middle'
+The 50 best TV shows to watch on HBO Max right now, from 'The White Lotus' to 'Hacks'

 The new service has made a name for itself as the exclusive streaming home for Monica, Rachel, Phoebe, Chandler, Joey and Ross, but it has a deep library of great TV beyond our "Friends."
-HBO Max combines original TV shows and films with the entire library of HBO and many series from its corporate siblings such as TNT, TBS and CNN.
+HBO Max combines original TV shows, including Emmy-nominated "Hacks," and films with the entire library of HBO and many series from its corporate siblings such as TNT, TBS and CNN.
 So you'll find "Friends," sure, but also series like "Anthony Bourdain: Parts Unknown," "The Sopranos," "Sex and the City" and new "Looney Tunes" cartoons.
+And now the much-hyped "Friends" reunion is also streaming.

 1. “Angels in America”